usamabadarr/React-Portfolio/README.md

     Ensure you have Node.js installed.
 Then open integrated terminal and run:

-        1: npm install
+        npm install

-    To open, run the following command:
+    To open, run the following command at the root directory:

         npm dev/npm run dev